 2. Click on File and choose Save As.

-3. Under Save as type, choose CSV (Comma delimited).
+3. Select where you'd like to save the file, then under Save as type, choose CSV (Comma delimited).
 Click Save.

-4. You may see a message that your file "may contain features that are not compatible with CSV."
+4. You may see a message that some features "might be lost if you save it as a CSV".
 This message is to inform you that any formatting you may have (such as colors or bold text) and any formulas will not be preserved in the CSV formatted file.
 Click Yes to continue.

 How CSVs Are Used

 BigCommerce uses CSV files for all import and export functionality.
 Here is a list of the most common uses:

 Customizing your templates is the best way to ensure your export has exactly what you want.
 You can build an export template from scratch or customize a copy of one to suit your needs.
 These are ideal for running reports, doing a quick update, or transferring products to another store.